DeborahChepkoech/website1/html/README.md

 ## Contributing
 Feel free to fork this project and submit pull requests.
-We welcome contributions from the community!

 ## License
 This project is licensed under the MIT License.